How women are

 The 29-year-old, a Bronx native from a Puerto Rican family, overcame a top Democrat to become her party's nominee for a House seat in New York.

-This time last year she was working in a bar in Manhattan.
+A year before she was elected, she was working in a bar in Manhattan.

 In a video that launched her campaign, and quickly went viral, she said: "Women like me aren't supposed to run for office."